rviscomi/eslint-plugin-capo/docs/rules/README.md

 - [no-meta-csp](./no-meta-csp.md) - Disallow CSP meta tags that disable the preload scanner
 - [no-default-style](./no-default-style.md) - Disallow the default-style meta tag
+- [no-unnecessary-preload](./no-unnecessary-preload.md) - Disallow preload links for resources already discoverable by other elements
-- [head-element-order](./head-element-order.md) - Validate that head elements are in optimal order for performance
+- [require-order](./require-order.md) - Validate that head elements are in optimal order for performance

 ### Accessibility Rules